Joeboy

-Joseph Akinwale (born 21 May 1997), known professionally as Joeboy, is a Nigerian singer and songwriter.
-Mr Eazi of the record label emPawa Africa discovered him in 2017.
-His musical genres are Afro-pop and R&B. He was born in Lagos State, Nigeria.
-He's also called Young Legend.
+Joseph Akinwale Akinfenwa-Donus (born 21 May 1997), known professionally as Joeboy, is a Nigerian singer and songwriter, he is signed to Warner Music Africa in partnership with his record label Young Legend.
+He was formerly signed by Mr Eazi under emPawa Africa, where he was discovered in 2017, through the emPawa Africa talent incubation program.
+His musical genres are Afro-pop and R&B.

 Early life and career

+Joeboy began his music career in 2017 with a viral cover of Ed Sheeran's "Shape of You".
+The cover marked his transition from rapping to singing, a decision encouraged by a friend.
+It caught the attention of Nigerian artist and entrepreneur Mr Eazi, who discovered Joeboy on Instagram and invited him to join the emPawa Africa initiative, a program designed to support emerging African artists by providing them with resources to grow their careers.

-The Mr Eazi-assisted track "Fààjí" was released on 26 October 2018; he used his portion of the grant he received from emPawa100 to shoot a video for the song.
-Joeboy's single "Baby" was released on 1 March 2019; it garnered 20 million streams across YouTube and Spotify in 2019.
+The Mr Eazi-assisted track "Fààjí" was released on 26 October 2018; Joeboy used his portion of the grant he received from emPawa100 to shoot a video for the song.

+In early 2019, Joeboy recorded his hit single "Baby" after receiving a beat created by Dëra the Boy and sent to him by producer BeatsbyKO.
+He wrote and recorded the song in just 45 minutes, trying out several choruses before finalizing the hook.
+When Mr Eazi heard the track, he shared it on social media, building anticipation ahead of its release on 1 March 2019.
+With support from emPawa Africa, Joeboy utilized a cost-effective visualizer to promote "Baby", which played a crucial role in the song's viral success.
+He credited the initiative with equipping him to effectively market his music and maintain his independence.
+"Baby" garnered 20 million streams across YouTube and Spotify in 2019.
 The visualizer music video for "Baby" surpassed 31 million views on YouTube.
 Joeboy released the Killertunes-produced track "Beginning" on 15 August 2019, where its accompanying visualizer music video accumulated 23 million views on YouTube.
 In the video, he finds himself developing feelings for a friend whose advances he had initially dismissed.
 Followed by this, he released his debut extended play Love & Light in November 2019 by emPawa Africa.
 It was supported by the singles "Baby" and "Beginning".
 The EP also contains the Mayorkun-assisted track "Don't Call Me" and "All for You".